Stevie Wright: Later years

-By 1976 Wright was addicted to heroin, which he had reportedly begun using during his time in the cast of Jesus Christ Superstar.
+By 1976, Wright was addicted to heroin, which he had reportedly begun using during his time in the cast of Jesus Christ Superstar.
 He was hospitalised and undertook methadone treatment.
 His mental health suffered further after his self-admission to Chelmsford Private Hospital.
-A psychiatrist, Harry Bailey, administered a highly-controversial treatment, Deep Sleep Therapy, which was alleged to treat drug addiction by a combination of drug-induced coma and electroconvulsive therapy.
-Many patients, including Wright, suffered brain damage and lifelong after effects.
-The scandal was later exposed, and Bailey committed suicide.
+A psychiatrist, Harry Bailey, administered a highly controversial treatment, deep sleep therapy, which was alleged to treat drug addiction by a combination of drug-induced coma and electroconvulsive therapy.
+Many patients, including Wright, suffered brain damage and lifelong aftereffects.
+The scandal was later exposed, and Bailey died by suicide.

-In 1982, Wright joined Vanda & Young in their studio band, Flash and the Pan, to provide vocals on their album, Headlines and the related singles, "Where were You?" in July, and "Waiting for a Train" in December.
-The same year, there was talk of an Easybeats' reunion.
+In 1982, Wright joined Vanda and Young in their studio band, Flash and the Pan, to provide vocals on their album Headlines and the related singles, "Where were You?" in July, and "Waiting for a Train" in December.
+The same year, there was talk of an Easybeats reunion.
 Wright told Juke Magazine in 1983 that they "had our lawyers working out the deal" because there was a venue interested in having them "but at the last minute they tried to change the venue and we just said 'forget it'."

-In 1983, there was a talk of a solo album with work done again with Vanda and Young.
+In 1983, there was talk of a solo album with work involving Vanda and Young again.
 Wright said the album would best be described as "classy rock 'n' roll", and the songs were about "a wide spectrum of all the experiences I've been through".
 He said the love songs he had were optimistic.
-The interview gives a good idea as to how Wright worked in the studio with Vanda and Young:;"Well, it's a three way thing.
+The interview discussed how Wright worked in the studio with Vanda and Young:"Well, it's a three way thing.
 They'll sit down and say 'we've got this sort of song' and we'll discuss how we'll approach it.
 Obviously after this long we do have a very strong bond.
 I've written a couple of songs but since they're far better at it than I am, I'll let them handle that."
 According to the Juke Magazine article it was "due for release later that year"; however, this never happened.